 ANSI/TIA-942-A is a widely adopted standard for data center infrastructure.
 It complies with four tiers defined by the Uptime Institute standard:

-Tier I. Basic Capacity: includes an uninterruptible power supply for power sags, spikes, and outage.
-It protects against disruption from human errors but not unexpected outages or failure.
+Tier I. Basic Capacity: includes an uninterruptible power supply for power sags, spikes, and outages.
+It protects against disruptions caused by human error but not against unexpected outages or failures.

 Tier II.
-Redundant Capacity: provides better safety against disruptions and maintenance opportunities.
-Redundant capacity components for power and cooling can be removed without shutting them down.
+Redundant Capacity: provides greater resilience against disruptions and offers maintenance opportunities.
+Redundant power and cooling components can be removed without shutting them down.

 Tier III.
 Concurrently Maintainable: facilitates redundant distribution paths to serve the critical environment.
-Any parts can be shut down and removed without impacting IT operation.
+Any parts can be shut down and removed without impacting IT operations.

 Tier IV.
 Fault-Tolerant: allows any production capacity to be insulated from almost all types of failure.
 The system isn’t affected by disruption from planned or unplanned events.
 With zero single points of failure, this level of data center guarantees the highest uptime (99.995%).